chengzheng007/simple_session/README.md

 # simple_session
-simple session base on redis storage, refer to beego, just for simple useage
+simple session read and write session data base on redis, it refer to beego, but it was very simple and light

 # example